-The Department of Geosciences at Western Michigan University is one of the oldest existing programs of its kind in the United States.
+The Department of Geological and Environmental Sciences at Western Michigan University is one of the oldest existing programs of its kind in the United States.
 Since our department's inception in 1965, we have continually taken pride in our field, our department and our students for the reasons listed below.

 The field of geosciences is…